suljov/ReconRunner/README.md

   <enum_type>                  The type of enumeration (e.g., dirs, subs).
   <ip>                         The target IP address or domain.
   --https                      (Optional) Use HTTPS protocol instead of HTTP.
-  --cw <custom_wordlist>       (Optional) Use a custom wordlist before the default wordlists.
+  --cw <custom_wordlist>       (Optional) Use a custom wordlist instead of the default wordlists.
   --wildcard <wildcard_domain> (Optional) Use wildcard in the Host header for subdomain enumeration.
   --extra <extra_options>      (Optional) Additional options for the enumeration tool.

+Configuration commands:
+  reconrunner config --add-wordlist <path to wordlist> --to <type>
+  reconrunner config --remove-wordlist <path to wordlist> --from <type>
+  reconrunner config --create-list <name>
+  reconrunner config --remove-list <name>
+  reconrunner config --list-info

 Examples:
   reconrunner dirs example.com